Other Exercises

 For now's the time for your tears.

-a cane that he twirled around his diamond ring finger
+a cane that he twirled around his diamond finger

-And the cops called in and his weapon from him
+And the cops were called in and his weapon took him

 And booked William Zanzinger for first-degree murder.